By now you know a lot…

 In the image above, from top to bottom, we have 1.0, 2.0, 3.0, 4.0, and 5.0mm.

-Depending on whether your machine is mechanical or computerized, to adjust stitch length you may have a dial, a slider, or a LCD menu.
+Depending on your machine, you may have a dial, a slider, or a LCD menu to adjust stitch length.

 Stitch length can vary from 0 to 7mm or higher on home sewing machines.